acp91/Predicting_Stock_Prices/README.md

 ## Introduction to the Project
 For the final project in Udacity Data Science Course I decided to recommend and predict stock prices based on user selection.
 I am primarily relying on two existing python packages, yfinance and yahoo_fin, that leverage yahoo finance APIs for retrieving stock prices and information.
 These APIs allow to query the most recent stock information on the market.

-The idea behing the project is simple: give some tools that could help user decide whether to buy, hold or sell a stock and to recommend similar stocks to the ones that he's already owning / lookin into.
-While there's a lot that can still be improved (I address this further towards the end), it's already an useful tool to get a general idea of how selected stock market is performing compared to the rest of the market.
+The idea behing the project is simple: give some tools that could help user decide whether to buy, hold or sell a stock and to recommend similar stocks to the ones that he's already owning / interested in.
+While there's a lot that can still be improved (I address some of it later on) it's already an useful tool to get a general idea of how selected stock market is performing compared to the rest of the market.

 The Flask app that I have created allows the user to input a ticker of choice (official financial ticker, e.g. GOOG for google, AAPL for Apple and so on).
 Based on the user selection the app will:
 * Plot historical prices
 * Show analysts' recommendations and return over recent period
 * Additionally allow the user to:
   * Display S&P 500 performance for the same sector and daily top 10/bottom 10 performing Stocks
-  * Predict the next 5 days (if enough data available) based on LSTM model
+  * Predict the next 30 days (if enough data available) based on LSTM model
   * Show most similar stocks / recommendations from the S&P 500 index based on similarity matrix where the input are stock fundamentals (price to book, ebidta margin etc.).
-It will also perform Funk SVD decomposition in case some of the fundamentals are missing)
+It will also perform Funk SVD decomposition to cover cases where some of the fundamentals are missing)

 ## Data Analysis
 As part of the **Initial View** page (further explained below) the app provides some plots (time series plot and histogram) and general statistics about the selected stock price data, such as average, standard deviation, most recent returns and so on.